Gabapentin Use – The Signs and Symptoms

 - Muscle ache

 - Breathing difficulties – chest pain, shortness of breath

 - Suicidal thoughts

-Is someone you know having Gabapentin use problems?
-Then, be aware of the fact that quitting is not so easy.
-Carefully approach the person in need and let him/her know that they can solve the problem.
+Stopping Gabapentin abuse is not so easy.
+Carefully approach the addicted person in need and let him/her know that they can solve the problem.
 In addition, they are not alone.

 First, consult a professional who can help develop a strategy.
 What’s more, they can provide controlled, safe conditions.
 Then, they usually perform some form of Detox.
 They do it by gradually decreasing one’s Gabapentin dosage.
 They do this in order to avoid unnecessary strain on the brain.
 If it is necessary, they can institutionalize the treatment.
 This is where they monitor the user with a professional staff.

 After complete detoxification, a lot of work is still ahead.
 The former user has to learn how to lead a normal life.
 As a result, they can deal with stress without developing a need for Gabapentin use again.
 A huge help can be found in therapy groups and meetings.
 This can help one build self-confidence and perseverance.

 - Gabapentin: MedlinePlus Drug Information.
 U.S. National Library of Medicine. https://medlineplus.gov/druginfo/meds/a694007.html

 - Svein I.Johannessen.
 Handbook of Analytical Separations.
 Volume 5, 2004, pp 221-253. https://www.sciencedirect.com/science/article/pii/S156771920480010X

 - Trinka E, Niedermuller U, Thaler C, Doering S, Moroder T, Ladurner G, Bauer G. Gabapentin-induced moodchanges with hypomanicfeatures in adults.
 Seizure 2000;9: 505–508. https://www.seizure-journal.com/article/S1059-1311(00)90445-X/pdf